 Second, these data are aggregated to the county level.
+This spatial scale allows for easy integration with health outcome data aggregated at the county level, and disaster response decisions are often made at a county or state level.
+Such data is often used for disaster epidemiology, as aggregated data may be easier to access than individual-level data, especially at a scale that covers many locations and years and so allows higher statistical power and includes a broader range of exposure levels (Wakefield and Haneuse 2008).

+Such ecological exposure assessment, however, sets a common exposure level throughout the county, ignoring within-county variability, even though such variability exists.
+For some hazards, this within-county variation could be stark.
+For example, tornadoes cause very localized damage, directly along the tornado’s path—a tornado can destroy homes on one side of a street while leaving those on the opposite side untouched.
+Levels of other hazards, like storm-associated winds and rain, will also vary within a county, but typically with smoother variation.
+In particular, it will be unlikely that a county will have one area that is exposed to extremes of these hazards while other parts of the county are completely unexposed, as both the wind fields and rain fields of tropical cyclones tend to be large in comparison to the size of a county.

+Aggregated data can be used to infer contextual-level associations—for example, the association between county-level exposure to a storm hazard and county-wide rates of a health outcome.
+However, ecological data is also sometimes used to infer individual-level associations (e.g., the association between personal exposure to a storm hazard and personal risk of experiencing the health outcome).
+Individual-level inference from ecological/aggregated data is susceptible to ecological bias (Greenland and Robins 1994; Portnov et al. 2007; Idrovo 2011).
+Researchers who use the data provided here for ecological studies—with the aim of making individual-level inferences—should be aware of this potential and could explore approaches for minimizing risk of ecological bias (e.g., Wakefield and Haneuse 2008).

-Many health outcome datasets are aggregated at this level, but some may be aggregated at a finer spatial resolution (e.g., census tract or ZIP code) or unaggregated (i.e., point locations for each outcome).
+Further, while many health outcome datasets are aggregated at this level, some may be aggregated at a finer spatial resolution (e.g., census tract or ZIP code) or unaggregated (i.e., point locations for each outcome).
 We have published the wind model used to create this dataset as its own open-source R package (Anderson et al. 2020c), and it can be used to model storm-associated winds at a finer spatial resolution; however, measurements of other hazards cannot similarly be rescaled through tools we provide.

 Next, we provide these data and associated software tools through R packages, and so some experience in the R programming language is required to make full use of them.
 However, R is currently a popular programming language for environmental epidemiology, allowing the data to reach a large audience, and we are exploring options to create a web application using the Shiny platform to allow broader web-based access of the data (Chang et al. 2019).

-Finally, to assess patterns and agreement for binary exposure classifications, we have chosen one set of sensible thresholds for binary classifications based on continuous metrics (rainfall, maximum sustained surface wind, and distance from the storm’s track).
+Finally, to assess patterns and agreement for binary exposure classifications, we have chosen one set of sensible thresholds for binary classifications based on continuous metrics (rainfall, maximum sustained surface wind, and distance from the storm’s track), but other thresholds would be reasonable depending on hypothesized pathways for a given epidemiological study (Table S1).
 Results and conclusions would differ somewhat with other threshold choices.
 We have published code for this analysis online (https://github.com/geanders/county_hurricane_exposure), allowing other researchers to explore other threshold choices for these analyses.

 Conclusions